wenoptics/dumb-lamp-diy-esp32/README.md

 </td></tr></table>

 The prototype circuit has worked.
 On the software-side, as the first-time user of ESPHome, I found it surprising simple to setup, and integrate to HA in just a snap.
 My ESPHome project is also included - it's a basic [`cwww`-typed light](https://esphome.io/components/light/cwww.html) setup, and which plays well with the dual-PWM outputs.
-There isn't too much surprise here, the only one thing that I also have documented (separately) is the conversion function from the dual-PWM values (read from the control board) to the [`cwww` overall brightness](https://esphome.io/components/light/index.html#light-turn-on-action).
-For more detail, see the [project math](./math/led-fitting.ipynb).
+There isn't too much surprise here, the only one thing that I also have documented (separately) is the conversion function from the dual-PWM values (read from the control board) to the [`cwww` overall brightness](https://esphome.io/components/light/index.html#light-turn-on-action). **For more detail, see the [project math](./math/led-fitting.ipynb)**.

 A late-stage issue was discovered, however, after I removed the USB downloading cable and wanted to test as whole.
 Although the power LED lit on the ESP32, it didn't seem to boot on (not connected to the host WiFi).
 By comparing the drawn current of the ESP32 and the original chip, I found the ESP32 requires current more one magnitude greater than the original control board (`BF6961AS11`)!
 I have good reasons to suspect the 12V-5V LDO circuit on the power board was not designed for such current.